john-RSintheCloud/RSInTheCloud/README.md

 RSintheClouds
 =============

-ResourceSpace V2 dev repo - Object Oriented ResourceSrace OORS
+ResourceSpace V2 dev repo - Object Oriented ResourceSpace OORS

 Testing / dev environment.
 You are welcome to pull this, but don't expect it to work!